After high-profile departures, Twitch re-signs streaming star Nickmercs

 “I think it’s a huge accomplishment when you’re able to see yourself in a movie or a TV show for a cameo,” he said.
 “I mean, look at ‘Free Guy’ and how Pokimane, Ninja and Jacksepticeye were able to be included in a feature film.
 We’re still very much of the opinion that while those things are valuable and good resume builders, we and Nick just enjoy the ability to interact and engage with audiences on a deeper level.”

-Miclat went on to say that this doesn’t mean Kolcheff will be avoiding non-streaming opportunities entirely, and his streams will include variety — whether that means playing games like “Call of Duty,” working out, hosting tournaments, or any number of other activities — so as to ensure that he’s not just mundanely putting in his hours each week.
+Miclat went on to say that this doesn’t mean Kolcheff will be avoiding non-streaming opportunities entirely, and his streams will include variety — whether that means playing games like “Call of Duty,” working out, hosting tournaments or any number of other activities — so as to ensure that he’s not just mundanely putting in his hours each week.
 The goal, said Miclat, is to make things “as easy and organic as possible” for Kolcheff.

 This, Kolcheff said, will include support from Twitch.
-The company has previously backed Kolcheff-hosted giveaway streams, tournaments, and in-person events, and he said that “this deal will help us take all those to the next level while introducing new content, upping our production value and finding new ways to engage the community.”
+The company has previously backed Kolcheff-hosted giveaway streams, tournaments and in-person events, and he said that “this deal will help us take all those to the next level while introducing new content, upping our production value and finding new ways to engage the community.”

 While many streamers have grown increasingly candid about their struggles with burnout, Kolcheff plans, for better or worse, to keep going full steam ahead.